Consensys/quorum/docs/Privacy/Tessera/Tessera Services/Keys/Keys.md

 tessera -keygen -keygenvaulttype AZURE -keygenvaulturl <url> -filename id1,id2
 ```

+!!! warning
-**Note: If saving new keys with the same ID as keys that already exist in the vault, the existing keys will be replaced by the newer version.**
+    If saving new keys with the same ID as keys that already exist in the vault, the existing keys will be replaced by the newer version.
+When doing this, make sure to [specify the correct secret version in your Tessera configuration](../../../Configuration/Keys/#azure-key-vault-key-pairs)

+!!! note
-> Environment variables must be set if using an Azure Key Vault, for more information see [Setting up an Azure key vault](../Setting%20up%20an%20Azure%20Key%20Vault)
+    Environment variables must be set if using an Azure Key Vault, for more information see [Setting up an Azure key vault](../Setting%20up%20an%20Azure%20Key%20Vault)

 ### Hashicorp Vault-stored keys
 Generate a key pair and save to a Hashicorp Vault at the secret path `secretEngine/secretName` with IDs `publicKey` and `privateKey`: